christian-vigh/phpclasses-org/RtfTools/README.md

 This package currently implements the following classes :

-- *RtfSringBeautifier* and *RtfFileBeautifier* : pretty-prints Rtf file contents so that you will be able to compare two Rtf files using utilities such as *diff* or *windiff*.
+- *RtfStringBeautifier* and *RtfFileBeautifier* : pretty-prints Rtf file contents so that you will be able to compare two Rtf files using utilities such as *diff* or *windiff*.
+You will find some help here : [README.beautifier.md](README.beautifier.md "README.beautifier.md").
+- *RtfStringParser* and *RtfFileParser* : a generic parser for Rtf contents.
+It provides a set of *Rtf\*Token* classes that map to underlying Rtf token types, along with a minimal intelligence that allows you to track certain control word values depending on the current nesting level, as well as handling picture or binary data contents ([README.parser.md](README.parser.md "README.parser.md")).
+- *RtfStringTexter* and *RtfFileTexter* : a class that extracts raw text from Rtf contents, with some basic formatting capabilities ([README.texter.md](README.texter.md "README.texter.md")).

 More to come :

-- *RtfMerger*, a class that allows you to merge various Rtf files into a single Rtf document (should be available by may 2016).
+- *RtfMerger*, a class that allows you to merge various Rtf files into a single Rtf document (should be available by july 2016).
 - *RtfTemplater*, a class that allows you to preprocess Rtf contents that reference variables, have loops and conditional constructs (should be available by june 2016).

-- *RtfTexter*, a class that extracts text contents from Rtf files (should be available by september 2016).
+# PACKAGING #

+The class sources of this package do not belong to any namespace.
+This is intentional, so that you will be able to add the one of your own if you want to integrate them into some workspace having its own class autoloader.

+All the classes throw an exception when an error is encountered.
+If you have your own error handling mechanism, then you might be interested into substituting exception throwings with it.
+For that, a reliable method would be to search for the keyword *throw* over all files and replace every occurrence with your error handling routine.
+You can also use *try/catch* blocks whenever you use the Rtf classes of this package.

+# DEPENDENCIES #

+All the classes in this package rely on the **SearchableFile** class ([http://www.phpclasses.org/package/9697-PHP-Process-text-files-too-big-to-fit-into-memory.html](http://www.phpclasses.org/package/9697-PHP-Process-text-files-too-big-to-fit-into-memory.html "http://www.phpclasses.org/package/9697-PHP-Process-text-files-too-big-to-fit-into-memory.html")) that allows to search for contents in files too big to fit into memory.
+A copy of this class is present in this package for your convenience but note that it may not be the latest release.

+All the main class files in this package ([RtfBeautifier.phpclass](RtfBeautifier.phpclass "RtfBeautifier.phpclass"), [RtfParser.phpclass](RtfParser.phpclass "RtfParser.phpclass")
+ and [RtfTexter.phpclass](RtfTexter.phpclass "RtfTexter.phpclass")) also inherit from the **RtfDocument** class ([RtfDocument.phpclass](RtfDocument.phpclass "RtfDocument.phpclass")).

+To use the **RtfBeautifier** class, you will need the following includes :

+	require ( 'SearchableFile.phpclass' ) ;
+	require ( 'RtfDocument.phpclass' ) ;
+	require ( 'RtfBeautifier.phpclass' ) ;

+Using the **RtfParser** class requires an additional include, *RtfToken.phpclass* so you will need the following includes :

+	require ( 'SearchableFile.phpclass' ) ;
+	require ( 'RtfDocument.phpclass' ) ;
+	require ( 'RtfToken.phpclass' ) ;
+	require ( 'RtfParser.phpclass' ) ;

+Finally, the **RtfTexter** class inherits from **RtfParser**, so you will need the following includes in this case :

+	require ( 'SearchableFile.phpclass' ) ;
+	require ( 'RtfDocument.phpclass' ) ;
+	require ( 'RtfToken.phpclass' ) ;
+	require ( 'RtfParser.phpclass' ) ;
+	require ( 'RtfTexter.phpclass' ) ;

 # REFERENCES #

-This package depends on the following package, **SearchableFile** :
+This package depends on the following package, **SearchableFile**, which allows you to search text data from files too big to fit into memory :

 	[http://www.phpclasses.org/package/9697-PHP-Process-text-files-too-big-to-fit-into-memory.html](http://www.phpclasses.org/package/9697-PHP-Process-text-files-too-big-to-fit-into-memory.html "http://www.phpclasses.org/package/9697-PHP-Process-text-files-too-big-to-fit-into-memory.html")